Professional and short courses

 |Start date||Duration||Day and time||Price||Apply|

-Successful applicants will be required to attend and informal interview and do a short talk on a select area or point of interest.
+Successful applicants will attend an informal interview and do a short talk on a select area or point of interest.